Kohl's to reopen 25% of stores as states lift lockdown restrictions

 The department store operator said stores in four U.S. states had already reopened earlier this week and outlets in 10 more states would open on Monday.

-Abercrombie & Fitch Co (ANF.N) and cash-strapped Gap Inc (GPS.N) on Wednesday also laid out plans to reopen their stores, as more than half of U.S. states ease restrictions on business activity in an effort to restart their economies.
+The companies join other retailers such as Macy’s Inc (M.N), Abercrombie & Fitch Co (ANF.N) and Gap Inc (GPS.N) that have also charted recovery paths from the bruising caused by the lockdown measures.

+More than half of U.S. states are easing curbs on business activity in an effort to restart their economies, but health experts have warned lifting restrictions too quickly could spark a new wave of infections.

-However, the shopping experience will be greatly changed, with Kohl’s saying it would keep fitting rooms closed, reduce operating hours and encourage shoppers to maintain distance with one another.
+That threat means customers’ shopping experience will be greatly changed, with Kohl’s saying it would keep fitting rooms closed, reduce operating hours and encourage shoppers to maintain distance with one another.

 Reporting by Uday Sampath in Bengaluru; Editing by Maju Samuel